andreyka/forma-ai-service/README.md

 *   **Parametric Code**: The output is not just a mesh, but Python code that can be modified and parameterized.
 *   **Standard Formats**: Exports to STEP (for CAD software) and STL (for 3D printing).

+## Limitations

+*   **Stateless Execution**: Each task is fully independent.
+The agent does not retain context from previous requests.
+You cannot ask the agent to "modify the previous model" or "make the hole bigger"; you must provide the full specification for the modified model in a new request.

 ## Getting Started

 ### Prerequisites